fuglaro/filet-cloud/README.md

 * Convert Python to C or use lean Python compilers for reduced resouce usage to enable leaner hardware builds.
 * Write up on security.
 * Guide for lets encrypt or self signed certificate.
+* Number of snapshots on ehat ink.
+* Snapshot clean function on ehat button.

 ## Design and Engineering Philosophies